simplecommerce/uniforms/docs/api-bridges.md

 If you see a lot of [`Warning: Unknown props...`](https://fb.me/react-unknown-prop) logs, check if your schema or theme doesn't provide extra props.
 If so, consider [registering it with `filterDOMProps`](api-helpers#filterdomprops).

+### Custom `uniforms` schema property

+You can pass a Component or an object to particular schema using `uniforms` property.
+Following data will be rendered as a Component or will be used as props in case if it's an object.
+The example usage is presented in particular bridges.

+This property is available in `JSONSchemaBridge`, `SimpleSchema2Bridge` and`SimpleSchemaBridge`.

 ## `GraphQLBridge`

 ```js